ioBroker/ioBroker.vis/README.md

 ### 2.9.14 (2024-01-09)
 * (foxriver76) fixed last change y-offset for some widgets
 * (foxriver76) fixed issue where JquiState did not respect data type
-* (foxriver76) fixed issues with BulkEdtior (dialog not closing and other dialog showing wrong button)
+* (foxriver76) fixed issues with BulkEdtior (dialog not closing and other dialog showing the wrong button)
 * (foxriver76) implemented workaround resize bug for https://github.com/devbookhq/splitter/issues/15

 ### 2.9.13 (2024-01-08)